-Pikes Peak Community commemorates Juneteenth
+Pikes Peak community commemorates Juneteenth

 “I think it’s important to understand where we came from,” organizer Eli Blackshear said.

 Juneteenth is a historic day, on June 19th, 1865, the last enslaved African Americans learned they were free in Texas.
-However, to the Colorado Springs community, this day means more.
+However, for some in the Colorado Springs community, this day means more.

 Organizers like Burke have been out in full force, in response to the death of George Floyd.